 By Cosette from KarsTravels

 At the southernmost point of Florida, on the Florida Keys archipelago, is the vibrant city of Key West.
 The city is an attractive and enjoyable place to visit thanks to its colourful conch-style houses, tropical scenery, and laid-back vibe.
+If you’re looking for best vacations on the East Coast, you’ll love Key West.
 No matter what your interests are, you’ll find plenty of things to do in Key West.

 History buffs will appreciate an excursion to Fort Jefferson in Dry Tortugas National Park, a tour of Ernest Hemingway’s home and President Truman’s winter home, or a stroll through the historic cemetery.